Mochongoi

 Mochongoi is a community and a division in Baringo County, Kenya.

-Mochongoi is also an electoral ward in Marigat subcounty.
+It is also an electoral ward in Marigat subcounty.

 The town lies in the northern end of the Aberdare Range and is a relatively new settlement in what was the Ol Arabel forest reserve.

 The Ol Arabel Forest Reserve is part of the Marmanet forests on the eastern escarpment of the Rift Valley, north of Nyahururu.

 The forest reserve, which is part of the upper catchment of the Ol Arabel River, once covered 9629 ha, but 6273 ha were excised in 1993.